BDC Hamburger Icon

 Data permission

-For example, when setting up Constant Contact forms within WordPress, you can enable email opt-in, letting subscribers know exactly what they would receive from you if they give you permission.
+Email marketing platforms include opt-in forms that allow people to proactively check a box that gives permission for you to send certain kinds of information, such as news, events and offers.
+For example, when setting up Constant Contact forms within WordPress, you can enable email opt-in, thereby letting subscribers know exactly what they will receive from you if they give you permission.

 Constant Contact email opt-in